Magnetics Overview (03:23)

 the "three Bs": boxes, bits, and batteries.

 are certainly "giant" advantages.
 What products use GMR?

 * GMR isolators.

 And there are videos

 today we're "digging" into spintronic tunneling with Daniela at NVE.

 So, Danno, what is tunneling and how does it work?

-spins are free to change, and the layer on the left is the pinned,
+its electron spins are free to change, and the layer on the left is the pinned,

 or reference layer, because its spin orientation is fixed when the device is made.

 The barrier between the pinned and free layers is thin enough that electrons can